Schedules

 Schedules support setting parameters for scripts.
 For example, if you have a script that accepts a parameter, you can choose to pass a value to the parameter during the schedule.

-Within the modal for defining the schedule, you will have the option to set the parameter value.
+Within the modal for defining the schedule, you can set the parameter value.

 When editing schedules from PowerShell, you can define the parameters on the New-PSUSchedule